-The clinical sequence is required for all doctoral students.
-Due to this requirement, a minimum of four years is required for PsyD students to complete the program, and five years for PhD students.
+A minimum of four years is required for PsyD students to complete the program, and five years for PhD students.
 Students entering with graduate-level course work in theology and/or psychology must have a minimum of 48 units of transferable credit to qualify to apply for advanced standing, which involves "collapsing" the third and fourth years of the program.
 Students with limited clinical psychology course work in the 48 transferable units may be asked to complete certain clinical courses in order to be allowed to collapse the third and fourth years of the program.
 Application for this advanced standing takes place in the second year, and is subject to faculty approval.